 Make sure your vegetables are precooked before adding them to the egg casserole mixture.
 You can mix the vegetables in which the eggs and cheese, or layer them over the top of the dish before you pop it into the oven to bake.

 Our egg casserole makes for an easy breakfast or works well as a light lunch or a delicious side dish at dinner time.
 With just 3 main ingredients, it's easy to prepare and even easier to cook!

-If you master and love this recipe, check out our recipe for Breakfast Casserole for another easy morning staple!
+If you master and love this recipe, check out our recipe for Sausage Casserole for another easy morning staple!